Kris Jenner And Boyfriend Corey Gamble Split: Desperate To Lift ‘KUTWK’ Ratings?

 A post shared by Kris Jenner (@krisjenner) on

 Things were apparently going well for Kris Jenner and Corey Gamble even in January.
 The couple, who was dating for two years, was supposed to get married this year.
 Radar Online reported in January that Kris was preparing the required paperwork.
-A source said the couple was “super-excited” about it as the contract was only a matter of formality. “”This is a relationship that works, and they’re anxious to take the next step,” the source said that time.
+A source said the couple was “super-excited” about it as the contract was only a matter of formality.

+“This is a relationship that works, and they’re anxious to take the next step,” the source said that time.

 Happy #KUWTK Sunday!
 Don’t miss a brand new episode tonight at 9/8c on E! #family #love